arogozhnikov/einops/README.md

 ```
 while these two lines are doing the same job in some context,
 second one provides information about input and output.
-Readability also counts.
+In other words, `einops` focuses on interface: *what is input and output*, not *how* output is computed.

-The next operation looks similar:
+The next operation looks similar to previous two:
 ```python
 y = rearrange(x, 'time c h w -> time (c h w)')
 ```
-it gives reader important information:
+It gives reader a hint:
 this is not an independent batch of images we are processing,
 but rather a sequence (video).